Top 5 This Week

 Chicago Loop Michigan Avenue Illinois downtown street traffic high-rise buildings

-The Chicago Loop — the economic engine of Illinois, where cost of living runs significantly above the national average but rewards residents with world-class urban amenities
+The Chicago Loop, the economic engine of Illinois, where the cost of living runs well above the national average in exchange for big-city transit, jobs, and culture

 Property Taxes: Illinois’s Most Significant Burden